-The wine has yellow color, with fresh and intense aromas of lemon, green apple, pears, wild flowers, with a hint of vanilla and toast.
+The wine has a yellow colour, with fresh and intense aromas of lemon, green apple, pears, and wildflowers, with a hint of vanilla and toast.
 It is full-bodied, in balance with a nice acidity.
-The flavors are complex, with green apple, vanilla, toast and butter, and creamy texture.
+The flavours are complex, with green apple, vanilla, toast and butter, and creamy texture.
 The wine has a long finish.
-It can be drunk now, but has a long potential for ageing, when stored in proper conditions.
+It can be drunk now but has a long potential for ageing when stored in proper conditions.

 Vinca Benedict 2020